-Where the head of centre is satisfied after receiving the RoR outcome, but the candidate (or their parent/carer) believes there are grounds for a preliminary appeal to the awarding body, a further internal appeal may be made to the head of centre.
-Following this, the head of centre's decision as to whether to proceed with a preliminary appeal will be based upon the acceptable grounds as detailed in the JCQ Appeals Booklet.
+Where the head of centre is satisfied after receiving the RoR outcome, but the candidate (or their parent/carer) believes there are grounds for a preliminary appeal to the awarding body, a further internal appeal may be made to the head of centre within 7 days of receiving the outcome of the review of results, as any appeals must be submitted to the Awarding Body within 30 calendar days of the Awarding Body issuing the outcome of the results process.
+Awarding body fees which may be charged for the preliminary appeal must be paid to the centre by the candidate (parent/carer) before the preliminary appeal is submitted to the awarding body (fees information will be available from the exams officer).
+If the appeal is upheld by the awarding body, this fee will be refunded by the awarding body and repaid to the appellant by the centre.
+In all cases, the head of centre's decision as to whether to proceed with a preliminary appeal will be based upon the acceptable grounds as detailed in the JCQ Appeals Booklet.
 Candidates or parents/carers are not permitted to make direct representations to an awarding body.